Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Are there more rural communities in Kootenai County with larger lots?

 Yes.
-Athol, Rathdrum, Spirit Lake, Cataldo, Rose Lake, and some southern county communities are often attractive to buyers looking for more land, shop space, or a more rural North Idaho setting.
+Athol, Rathdrum, Spirit Lake, Cataldo, Rose Lake, and parts of southern Kootenai County are often attractive to buyers looking for more land, shop space, privacy, or a more rural North Idaho setting.

 Is Kootenai County a good place for out-of-state buyers?

 Yes.
-Kootenai County remains one of the top relocation destinations in North Idaho thanks to its mix of recreation, housing variety, community options, and overall lifestyle appeal.
+Kootenai County remains one of the top relocation destinations in North Idaho because it offers strong lifestyle appeal, diverse community options, outdoor recreation, and a wide range of housing choices.

 Need Help Choosing the Right Kootenai County Community?